opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_III.md

 # PART III - Quantifying Transcript Accuracy

-In the previous lesson, we used a custom language model (CLM) to improve the speech to text accuracy for a particular topic.
+In the previous lesson, we used a custom language model (CLM) to improve the "legacy" speech to text accuracy for a particular topic.
 We saw the improvement in quality by comparing the before and after output of IDOL Media Server by eye.
 In this lesson we will see how to quantify that accuracy level, *e.g.* to decide when you might want to create a CLM for your own use case.

 In this tutorial we will use IDOL Media Server to: